The Top Benefits of Exercise and Learning

-Alright, I’ve just laid out to you why you should be exercising.
-But what if you don’t have time to leave for a 45 minute bike ride?
+Alright, I’ve just laid out to you why your child should be exercising during study time.
+But what if they don’t have time to leave for a 45 minute bike ride?

 No worries!
 The kind of movement that helps you study doesn’t have to—and honestly shouldn’t— be long workouts.
 It can be very helpful to schedule a long run or sports practice BEFORE a study session, but during the studying, quick bursts of cardio are your friend.
 Here are some examples of good study break workouts:

 Quick bursts of cardio, such as jumping jacks or burpees

 And, if you’re looking for a longer workout, many treadmills and exercise bikes have platforms on which to put a textbook.
 This can a great way to fit in a workout if you have a lot of reading!

 But Not So Important…